Ryan-Olofsson/ChatSystem/README.txt

 The messaging functionality doesn't interact with the website currently and there is no action executed when the Submit or Chat in Group buttons.

+Files can be uploaded to the site by clicked the Upload File button, then clicking on the Browse button, selecting a valid file, and finally clicking the Upload button.
+On a successful upload, a message will be displayed with the URL of the uploaded file.
+This URL doesn't work and can't be used to download the file.